-Brains in a Dish – Research and Responses
+Brains in a Dish – growing the stuff of thought..

-New glass sculptures, video and participatory events are in development which respond to the incredible transformation of a small sample of her skin into functioning neurons- ‘in vitro’ and as three dimensional ‘organoids’.
+Charlie is developing new glass sculptures, projection installations , a series video works and participatory events which respond to the incredible transformation of a small sample of her skin into functioning neurons- ‘in vitro’ and as three dimensional ‘organoids’.

-Above shows a selection of studies for neurons’ 2016-18, created from hand drawn borosilicate glass.
+Above shows a selection of studies for neurons’ 2016-18, created with hand drawn borosilicate glass.

-Charlie’s ongoing video work skin to mind (chapters 1-3) invite you on the journey of her cells f to discover the vital differences between growth and degeneration and consider the dramatic personal implications that these differences can have for wellbeing, cognitive function and life expectancy.
+Charlie is also developing a series of videos (skin to mind (chapters 1-3)) which invite you on the journey of her cells to discover the vital differences between growth and degeneration and consider the dramatic personal implications that these differences can have for wellbeing, cognitive function and life expectancy.

-Creating distinctive visual representations of her (LOMU) cell line, Charlie is asserting her own interpretations of their intricate cell morphologies, using scientific glassmaking techniques, lab tools and found materials to bring tactile, visceral and personal dimensions to what often appear very abstract and remote scientific phenomena.
+Creating an ongoing series of visual responses to her cell cultures, Charlie interpretations of their intricate morphologies use scientific glassmaking techniques, lab tools and found materials to bring tactile, visceral and personal dimensions to what often appear very abstract and remote scientific phenomena.

-These works present playful interpretations of the microscopic imagery she observes as her skin cells are gradually being grown into 2 and 3d cultures by Phd researcher Christopher Lovejoy in the dementia research lab at UCL’s Institute of Neurology.
+Her ‘LOMU cell line’ projection installations combine hand drawn and coloured borosilicate sculptural elements with found materials – utilising their optical and refractive qualities to present playful interpretations of the microscopic imagery she observes as her skin cells are gradually being grown into 2 and 3d cultures by Dr Selina Wray and Phd researcher Christopher Lovejoy in their dementia research lab at UCL’s Institute of Neurology.